junglerider/chronolog/db/README.md

 # Chronolog Database

 Requires sqlite3 to create a new DB from schema.sql.
-To create a database without sqlite3, simply copy the empty DB file:
+To create a new empty database, run:

 ```
-cp empty.db chronolog.db
+sqlite3 chronolog.db < schema.sql
 ```